What is the timeline for an adoption from Haiti?

 Why do families abandon their children?

 Some of the children in orphanages in Haiti are true orphans in that they have lost both of their parents to death.
-Others are abandoned because of poverty, parental abandonment and neglect.
+Others may have one living birth parent but are abandoned because of poverty, parental abandonment and neglect.

 How much information is available about the birth parents?

 The amount of information available about the child’s birth parents varies depending on circumstance.
 Often times, little information is available.
-You will be provided with all the information available from the orphanage at the time of referral.
+You will be provided with all the information available from the IBESR at the time of formal referral.

 Are the children healthy?